-- Clinical needs and strategies (at least 6 semester units)
+Clinical Needs and Strategies (at least 6 semester units or equivalent)

-- Business, entrepreneurship and technology (at least 8 semester units or equiv)
+Business, Entrepreneurship and Technology (at least 8 semester units or equivalent)

 The centerpiece of the curriculum is the MTM Capstone Project Course.
 Students take 3 units of this course over all three quarters at UCSF (fall, winter, and spring).
 Complementing 10 months of work with external mentors, this class meets regularly to provide peer support, introduce concepts in translational medicine, and develop presentation skills.
 At the end of the year, all students participate in a special, invitation-only symposium to share the results of their capstone presentations.